Diverse Emission Patterns from Precessing Super-Eddington Disks Formed in Tidal Disruption Events: Radiative Features

 Subsequently, we employ these results to model the observed light curve from a precessing disk, where the viewing angle varies periodically.
-If the viewing angle can be extended to $\lesssim 15^{\degree}$ or $\gtrsim 70^{\degree}$, it is crucial to understand the relationship between luminosity and angle within these angle ranges.
-Unfortuanatly, acquiring spectra directly at these extreme viewing angles is not feasible.
+The viewing angle may vary in the polar direction ($\sim 0^{\degree}$) or in the equatorial direction ($\sim 90^{\degree}$); however, it is not feasible to acquire spectra directly at these extreme viewing angles.
 At high inclinations, approaching an edge-on orientation, the optical depth becomes excessively large, rendering post-processing with SEDONA impractical.
 In contrast, at low inclinations, the results are compromised by contamination from the jet component, thus undermining their reliability.
 Instead, we must make assumptions to extrapolate the luminosity-angle relationship to these ranges.
 Here, we assume that the luminosity within $0^{\degree}-15^{\degree}$ is equal to the value at $15^{\degree}$, and the luminosity within $70^{\degree}-90^{\degree}$ is equal to the value at $70^{\degree}$.

 In Figure \ref{fig:viewing_cases}, we see that the precession mode depends on both $\theta$ and $\varphi$, with some modes exhibiting similar radiative characteristics.
 The luminosity evolution is directly dependent on the viewing angle range during a precession cycle.
 When the viewing angle range is small, i.e., $i_{\rm max}/i_{\rm min} \lesssim 2$, and does not cross the rapid transition point at $50^{\degree}$, the X-ray luminosity varies by less than one order of magnitude, resulting in weak modulation.
 Otherwise, the modulation is more pronounced.
-Based on these radiative characteristics, we can classify the precession modes into several patterns according to $i_{\rm min}$ and $i_{\rm max}$, as shown in Figure \ref{fig:Lx_Lop_phase}.
-The left and right panels depict the no/weak and large/extreme large modulation patterns, respectively.
-These different patterns are illustrated in Figure \ref{fig:pattern}.
+Based on these radiative characteristics, we classify the precession modes into distinct patterns according to the range of viewing-angle variations, as depicted in Figure \ref{fig:pattern}.
+The corresponding luminosities for each pattern are illustrated in Figure \ref{fig:Lx_Lop_phase}.